datahub-project/datahub/docs/rfc/templates/000-template.md

 > If we implemented this proposal, how will existing users / developers adopt it?
 Is it a breaking change?
 Can we write
 > automatic refactoring / migration tools?
 Can we provide a runtime adapter library for the original API it replaces?

+## Future Work

+> Describe any future projects, at a very high level, that will build off this proposal.
+This does not need to be
+> exhaustive, nor does it need to be anything you work on.
+It just helps reviewers see how this can be used in the
+> future, so they can help ensure your design is flexible enough.

 ## Unresolved questions

 > Optional, but suggested for first drafts.
 What parts of the design are still TBD?